joinux/pydata-paris-2015/contents/talks.md

 > Expected audience: Python developers building real­time applications needing increase their response time.

-**Serge Guelton and Pierrick Brunet** (QuarksLab): “Pythran: Static Compilation of Parallel Scientific Kernels”
+**Serge Guelton and Pierrick Brunet** (Namek): “Pythran: Static Compilation of Parallel Scientific Kernels”

 > **Abstract**: As the use of Python coupled to Numpy/SciPy for numerical computation increases, many tools to optimize performance have emerged.
 Indeed, this duo has relatively poor performance when compared to scientific codes written in legacy languages like C or Fortran.
 Cython, Numba, numexpr and parakeet belongs to this new compiler ecosystem.
 And so does Pythran, a Python to C++11 translator for scientific Python.

 > Pythran uses a static compilation approach a la Cython, but with full backward compatibility with Python.
 It does not only turns Python code into C++ code, it also performs Python/Numpy specific optimizations, generates calls to a parallel, vectorized runtime and makes it possible to write OpenMP annotation in the original Python code.
-It supports a large range of Numpy functions and can combine them in efficient ways: it can optimize high­level modern Python/Numpy codes and not only Fortran­with­a­Python­flavor ones.
+It supports a large range of Numpy functions and can combine them in efficient ways: it can optimize high­level modern Python/Numpy codes and not only Fortran­ with­ a­ Python­ flavor ones.

 > This talk presents the existing compilation approach and optimization opportunities for numerical Python, their strengths and weaknesses, then focus on the specificities of the Pythran compiler.